The Catcher in the Rye: Plot

-Losing hope of finding belonging or companionship in the city, Holden impulsively decides that he will head out West and live a reclusive lifestyle as a deaf-mute gas station attendant living in a log cabin.
-He decides to see Phoebe at lunchtime to explain his plan and say goodbye.
-While visiting Phoebe's school, Holden sees graffiti containing a curse word and becomes distressed by the thought of children learning the word's meaning and tarnishing their innocence.
-When he meets Phoebe at the Metropolitan Museum of Art, she arrives with a suitcase and asks to go with him, even though she was looking forward to acting as Benedict Arnold in a play that Friday.
-Holden refuses to let her come with him, which upsets Phoebe.
-He tries to cheer her up by allowing her to skip school and taking her to the Central Park Zoo, but she remains angry.
-They eventually reach the zoo's carousel, where Phoebe reconciles with Holden after he buys her a ticket.
-Holden is finally filled with happiness and joy at the sight of Phoebe riding the carousel.
+In the morning, having lost hope of ever finding meaningful connection in the city, he decides to head out West to live as a deaf-mute gas station attendant in a log cabin.
+He arranges to see Phoebe at lunchtime to explain his plan and say goodbye.
+When they meet up at the Metropolitan Museum of Art, she arrives with a suitcase and asks to go with him.
+Holden refuses, which upsets Phoebe.
+He tries to cheer her by allowing her to skip school at the Central Park Zoo, but she remains angry.
+They eventually reach the carousel, where they reconcile after he buys her a ticket.
+The sight of her riding the carousel fills him with happiness.

-Holden finally alludes to encountering his parents that night and "getting sick", mentioning that he will be attending another school in September.
-Holden says he doesn't want to tell anything more because talking about them has made him miss his former classmates.
+He alludes to encountering his parents that night, "getting sick," and being sent to a sanatorium in California near his older brother, D. B. He also mentions that he will be attending another academy in September.
+The novel ends with Holden stating that he is reluctant to say more because talk of school has made him miss his former classmates.

 History

 Various older stories by Salinger contain characters similar to those in The Catcher in the Rye.
 While at Columbia University, Salinger wrote a short story called "The Young Folks" in Whit Burnett's class; one character from this story has been described as a "thinly penciled prototype of Sally Hayes".
-In November 1941 he sold the story "Slight Rebellion off Madison", which featured Holden Caulfield, to The New Yorker, but it wasn't published until December 21, 1946, due to World War II.
+In November 1941 he sold the story "Slight Rebellion off Madison", which featured Holden Caulfield, to The New Yorker, but it was not published until December 21, 1946, due to World War II.
 The story "I'm Crazy", which was published in the December 22, 1945 issue of Collier's, contained material that was later used in The Catcher in the Rye.
 In 1946, The New Yorker accepted a 90-page manuscript about Holden Caulfield for publication, but Salinger later withdrew it.
+The school Holden attends is Pencey Preparatory Academy, a boarding school in Pennsylvania that Salinger may have based on the Valley Forge Military Academy and College.